rajgoel/course-business-analytics-fundamentals/README.md

 All original materials in this repository are released under the MIT License (see [LICENSE](LICENSE)).

-Some examples, cases, and exercises are adapted, inspired by, or quoted material from textbooks, provided with proper citation for educational purposes.
+Some examples, cases, and exercises are adapted, inspired by, or cited from original sources as indicated by the given references.
 These are **not covered by the MIT License** and remain the property of their respective copyright holders.

 Copyright (C) 2025 Asvin Goel